On the weak flocking of the kinetic Cucker-Smale model in a fully non-compact support setting: Preliminaries

 \end{itemize} \end{proof} \begin{remark} We discuss several comments on the framework and the results of Theorem \ref{T2.1} and Theorem \ref{T2.2} as follows. \begin{enumerate} \item Many probability distributions belong to an exponentially decaying distribution class, including well-known distributions such as Gaussian and sub-Gaussian distributions.
-Conversely, to fulfill the conditions for a polynomially decaying distribution, the \( D \)-th moment must be integrable. \item The results in Theorem \ref{T2.1} and Theorem \ref{T2.2} demonstrate that as long as initial velocity distribution is sufficiently concentrated, the solution will be unique in the weak sense of definition \ref{D2.1}, and a certain degree of concentration will persist under the evolution of the KCS flow. \item Compared to the previous work \cite{w6}, our results extend their findings by relaxing the assumption of compact velocity support to allow for non-compact velocity support.
-In particular, we do not impose any condition on coupling strength $\kappa$ and improve the critical exponent $D$.
-More precisely, if we take $\gamma=\frac{1}{\beta}$, then we only need to require
+Conversely, to fulfill the conditions for a polynomially decaying distribution, the high-order moment must be finite. \item The results in Theorem \ref{T2.1} and Theorem \ref{T2.2} demonstrate that as long as initial velocity distribution is sufficiently concentrated, the solution will be unique in the weak sense of definition \ref{D2.1}, and a certain degree of concentration will persist under the evolution of the KCS flow. \item Compared to the previous work \cite{w6}, our results extend their findings by relaxing the assumption of compact velocity support to allow for non-compact velocity support.
+In particular, we do not impose any condition on coupling strength $\kappa$ and improve the critical exponent.
+More precisely, we can impose a stronger assumption than \eqref{NN-1} by requiring that $D=\min\{D_1,D_2\}$ satisfies